The Colossian Way

 Framed by scripture and prayer, the program helps expose participants to various perspectives through video interviews and includes time to share personal stories in order to facilitate strengthened relationships and to help us see each other as part of the body of Christ.

-Three different topics are offered, and churches choose the topic of greatest relevance for their congregation for the 10-week study.
+Four different topics are offered, and churches choose the topic of greatest relevance for their congregation for the 10-week study.
 Churches and facilitators can choose their particular topic after completing the online training if they are not yet sure which is the best fit.

-Special Opportunity for NCCUMC Churches
+Special Opportunity for SE Jurisdiction UMC Churches

 What We Offer:

-- Two leaders will have free access to online, self-paced training (90-120 minute time commitment; $160 value)
+- Two leaders will have free access to online, self-paced training (90-120 minute time commitment; $160 value);

 What You Commit: